 If you really want white sand between your toes, while sipping cocktails and taking in the serenity, the hotel has a private beach Gabi Beach.
 It is only a couple of kilometres away and golf carts run regularly between the hotel and Gabi beach.

 Here you will find a place to eat, drink, relax on sun loungers, go on a local boat, paddle in the water, play beach games and watch the locals go by.
+You can even go snorkelling offshore like in Tabark Tunisia.

 How to get there & Location